 Now we add price into the mix.
 The lowest set of tires you can get is a hundred and sixty six dollars.
 That’s going to be the Shinko E804/E805.
 That’s a very aggressive, very well performing tire on the street, it’s extremely inexpensive, but the mileage is pretty lacking when it comes to that tire.
 But if you’re looking for a tire that’s going to do well in the dirt and do well on road and it’s extremely inexpensive that Shinko E804/E805 combo is definitely the tire combo I recommend.
 Now, when adding price into the mix, this really surprised me quite a bit.
 We have the least expensive set of tires, the Shinko E804/E805 and right around one hundred and sixty-seven dollars for the pair.
 You then jump up to the most expensive tire here in the lineup, which is three hundred and fifty dollars.
 And that just happens to be the last tire that we tested: the Mitas E-10 Dakar tire.
 This tire is a phenomenal off-road tire.
 I really liked it!
 It handled California rain grooves just perfectly, but I am melting the tread off of those tires.
 They’re still mounted on my KTM 1190 Adventure R!

 I’ve only got 500 miles on those tires, and they look very good.
 But again, if price is not an option and I want to do some extreme off-road riding that Mitas E-10 Dakar tire is amazing.
 So this was the official results of the 2020 adventure tire shootout.
-If you have any questions about any of the tires that we have ridden on, please leave a comment down below.
-If you have an experience that you want to share about the set of tires that you were running on your motorcycle we’d love to hear about that too, so, please leave a comment.
+If you have any questions about any of the tires that we have ridden on or even the mens / womens motorcycle jeans we use, please contact us.
+If you have an experience that you want to share about the set of tires that you were running on your motorcycle we’d love to hear about that too.
 Well, thank you for joining us on this epic tire testing adventure.